Ten things to do in Lanzarote

 The stunning pool at the Jameos del Agua

-2. Timanfaya – the Timanfaya National Park is another of the island’s prime attractions.
+The Timanfaya National Park is another of Lanzarote’s must see attractions.
 The national park consists of a series of volcanoes and massive lava fields.
-It’s a surreal experience driving through the park.
+It’s a surreal experience driving through the park, making it one of the most popular things to do in Lanzarote.
 You’ll pass volcanic cones in a multitude of red-orange-yellow-blue tints and intriguing rock formations; the scenery is simply mind-blowing!
 Head up to the visitor centre and watch the guide ‘create’ a geyser and other cool stunts.
+You can also opt to go on a 4-hour guided hike through the park.

-3. El Golfo – this is a little lagoon on the island’s west coast.
-The lagoon is a short walk past the rocky lava coast and you’ll be greeted by the striking jade colour of the lagoon against a backdrop of red cliffs.
+This is a little lagoon on the island’s west coast.
+The El Golfo lagoon is a short walk past the rocky lava coast and you’ll be greeted by the striking jade colour of the lagoon against a backdrop of red cliffs.

 el-golfo-lanzarote-photo